keylime/keylime/README.md

 K_e.
 This should be using K_b.
 The paper in this repository and the ACSAC presentation have been updated to correct this typo.

+The software that runs on the system with the TPM is now called the keylime *agent* rather than the *node*.
+We have made this change in the documentation and code.
+The ACSAC paper will remain as it was published using *node*.

 ## License

 Copyright (c) 2019 Massachusetts Institute of Technology.